 295-297 Beacon is located on the SE corner of Beacon and Exeter, with 293 Beacon to the east, 299 Beacon to the west, across Exeter, 280 Beacon to the north, across Beacon and 199 Marlborough to the south, across Alley 418.

-295-297 Beacon, the Hotel Royal apartments, was designed by architect Samuel D. Kelley and built in 1885-1886 by L. P. Soule, builder, for George H. Brooks.
+295-297 Beacon, the Hotel Royal apartments, was designed by architect Samuel D. Kelley and built in 1885-1886 by William Carpenter, builder, and L. P. Soule, mason, for George H. Brooks.
 He is shown as the owner on the original building permit application, dated October 3, 1885, and on the final building inspection report, dated December 2, 1886.

 295-297 Beacon was built on two parcels of land.
 George Brooks acquired the parcel to the west, a 30 foot wide lot at the corner of Beacon and Exeter, on July 3, 1885, from real estate dealer Samuel Horatio Whitwell, who had acquired the land from the Commonwealth of Massachusetts on June 30, 1885.
 George Brooks acquired the 24 foot lot to the east on August 13, 1885, from dry goods merchant Eben Dyer Jordan, co-founder of Jordan, Marsh & Company, who also had acquired the land from the Commonwealth on June 30, 1885.
 The land originally had been sold by the Commonwealth at its public auction on November 26, 1866.
 Charles Pope had been the successful bidder for the corner lot, and had subsequently sold or transferred his right to purchase it.
 Eben Jordan had been the successful bidder for the lot next to the corner, along with six other 24 foot lots to the east.